emin-grbo/WWDCLounges/index.md

   }
 }
 Then you can use your height State property like usual.
-:warning: Beware: You must ensure you will not cause a continuous layout loop here, if your layout responds to height changing in a way that causes the GeometryReader to lay out again and cause height to get updated, you can get into a loop!
+⚠️ Beware: You must ensure you will not cause a continuous layout loop here, if your layout responds to height changing in a way that causes the GeometryReader to lay out again and cause height to get updated, you can get into a loop!

 ---